toa-io/comq/readme.md

   console.log(number)
 ```

-### Reply stream heartbeat
+### Reply stream control

+When an `IO.fetch` request is received by the Producer, a confirmation message is sent to the replyTo queue.
+If the
+underlying connection is lost before the Consumer receives the confirmation message, the request will be retransmitted
+upon reconnection.

-A heartbeat message is sent to the `replyTo` queue whenever an iterator idles for 10 seconds.
+A heartbeat message is sent to the `replyTo` queue whenever a Reply stream idles for 10 seconds.
-If the consumer of the reply stream doesn't receive a reply or a heartbeat message for 15 seconds,
+If the Consumer of the reply stream doesn't receive a reply or a heartbeat message for 15 seconds, the stream returned
-the stream returned by `IO.fetch` is destroyed.
+by `IO.fetch` is destroyed.
 These intervals are not configurable.

+An "end stream" message is sent to the `replyTo` queue when the Reply stream is completed.

 ## Encoding